WebAhead/master-reference/curriculum-planning/minutes/postgres/summer-2017-mentor-retrospective.md

 ### [Steve's talk](https://docs.google.com/presentation/d/1OHoYDQoMkSiJI8X_SEq28z3tkw6MDbHRfHtKDwAphZg/edit#slide=id.p)
 Alice & Philippa:
 + Same as what we had in FAC10.
 Really good intro to the way databases work.
 Nothing I would change.

+@macintoshhelper:
++ Good overview.
+People didn't seem to wonder/question what a database is needed for, which seemed to be an issue before.
++ A more in-depth explanation of static file vs database might be nice.

 Jen:
 + If we're going to include more mentor-led material, it's essential that this is recorded, so we can make it available to other campuses.